Weather Update (As of 7:15 a.m.)

 - The Expected Useful Life of the project is greater than the loan term;

-- The loan cannot be repaid within the 5-year loan term limit, and thus the OBF loan application would be declined.
+- The loan cannot be repaid within the 5-year maximum loan term limit for business customers, and thus the OBF loan application would be modified by adjusting the loan amount to $31,500, so that the monthly payment of $525 will pay off the loan within 60 months.

 Additional Application Submission and Program Requirements

-- Applicants seeking to change a submitted application in ways that impact energy savings, measure approach (i.e., deemed to calculated) or bill neutrality, will be required to submit a new application.
+- Applicants seeking to change an application in ways that impact energy savings, measure approach (i.e., deemed to calculated) or bill neutrality, will be required to submit a new application.
 No amended applications will be accepted.

 - The CPUC has implemented significantly more stringent requirements to better assure quality installations of ratepayer-funded energy efficiency projects.
 These requirements are contained in the descriptions of incentive/rebate programs and include, but are not limited to: